Home energy storage: Salt water batteries

 Home Energy Storage devices can be paired with salt water batteries, which have a lower environmental impact due to their lack of toxic heavy metal and ease of recyclability.

 Saltwater batteries are no longer being produced on a commercial level after the bankruptcy of Aquion Energy in March 2017.

 Grid defection

 With an increasing amount of consumers choosing to implement solar panels that feed energy solely to their home and home batteries, grid defection has continued to grow.
-As the number of people of grid increases, the cost of the grid will be spread across fewer consumers making, "the incentive to go off-grid only grow".
+As the number of people off grid increases, the cost of the grid will be spread across fewer consumers making, "the incentive to go off-grid only grow".
 This is seen as an increasingly large disadvantage to home energy storage, as it could lead to the abandoning of a large infrastructure network created to maintain grids, price inflation for those on grid, and a hindrance to the energy transition.